alihuber/gundog/README.md

 end
 ```
 This gives you a couple of methods and instance variables:
 You can use any record finding or instance variable setting in the `setup` method.
-Everything inside the call method will be run asynchronously.
-To disable wrapping the contents of the call method in a database transaction call the `disable_transaction!` class method.
+Everything inside the `call` method will be run asynchronously.
+To disable wrapping the contents of the `call` method in a database transaction invoke the `disable_transaction!` class method.
 Every worker class has a instance variable called `json` by default which contains the deserialized payload of the message to be processed.
 Every worker can publish messages via the `publish_to(queue_name, data)` method.
 The data will automatically be serialized.